markusj1201/tensorflow-nlp/README.md

-* The code has been run on Google Colab which provides free GPU memory
+* These scripts have been run on Google Colab which provides free GPU memory

 #### Contents